UPDATED FEBRUARY 2020

 Important tip: Remember to enter the dates you will actually be travelling on (or at least dates on the same month), because accommodation prices change throughout the year.

 Even if you find get a free place to stay, I suggest setting aside some money to cover accommodation costs in case your arrangement for free accommodation doesn’t work out.

 Travel budget for food

-In most of Western Europe, Australia and North America it would generally be expensive to eat out every day.
+In most of Western Europe, Australia and North America it would generally be expensive to eat out every day several times a day.

 You can find it easily on numbeo.com.
 It’s also a good idea to ask on a local Facebook group or on any travellers’ group “What is the average cost of a meal?”
 You will get plenty of replies.